MicrosoftDocs/visualstudio-docs/docs/extensibility/visualstudio.extensibility/get-started/in-proc-extensions.md

 * If you are developing a new extension, our recommended method is to create a VisualStudio.Extension that is hosted in-process following [this tutorial](#create-your-first-vssdk-compatible-visualstudioextensibility-extension).
 This will allow you to use full capabilities of VisualStudio.Extensibility SDK in addition to being able to inject VSSDK and MEF services.

-* If you have an existing VSSDK extension, you can follow [these tips](#use-visualstudioextensibility-apis-from-existing-vssdk-extensions) to use the new `VisualStudioExtensibility` instance in your extension.
+* If you have an existing VSSDK extension, you can follow [these tips](#use-visualstudioextensibility-apis-from-existing-vssdk-extensions) to use the new [VisualStudioExtensibility](https://learn.microsoft.com/en-us/dotnet/api/microsoft.visualstudio.extensibility.visualstudioextensibility) instance in your extension.

-* If you want to add commands, debug visualizers, tool windows to your existing VSSDK extension by using VisualStudio.Extensibility SDK, you can refer to [these tips](#using-visualstudioextensibility-sdk-and-vssdk-together) to host both a VSSDK extension and VisualStudio.Extensibility SDK in the same VS extension project.
+* If you want to add commands, debug visualizers, tool windows to your existing VSSDK extension by using the VisualStudio.Extensibility SDK, you can refer to [these tips](#add-a-visualstudioextensibility-extension-to-an-existing-vssdk-extension-project) to host both a VSSDK extension and a VisualStudio.Extensibility extension in the same VS extension project.

 # Create your first VSSDK-compatible VisualStudio.Extensibility extension